oimodeler/oimodeler/docs/source/basicExamples.rst

     im=fits.open(filename)
     c=oim.oimComponentFitsImage(im)

-A simplier way, if the user doesn't need to access directly to the content of **im**, is to pass the filename to the oimComponentFitsImage class.
+A simplier way, if the user doesn’t need to access directly to the content of im, is to pass the filename to the oimComponentFitsImage class.

 .. code-block:: python

     c=oim.oimComponentFitsImage(filename)

 Finally, we can build our model with this unique component: